Kindergarten Readiness Checklist

 • Use words to express what they want and need.

-• Make comparisons and know how to differentiate the relationship between first/last, big/little, and under/over.
+• Make comparisons and differentiate the relationship between first/last, big/little, and under/over.

 • Communicate in complete sentences to be understood by others all the time.